Other Scottish Country Dances for this Day

 Some claim that “traditional” Scottish shortbread is made with farola: “Scottish Shortbread is traditionally made with farola, a free-flowing cream coloured and fine granular powder or flour milled from durum wheat” though research into recipes has not yet supported this claim.

 Most shortbread recipes today call for using caster sugar rather than granulated sugar.
 Note: caster sugar is not powdered sugar (which has added corn starch) .
 Caster sugar is very fine granulated sugar and commonly used British baking as it dissolves more rapidly leaving a finer texture to the baked good.
-But in all cases, the butter is the most important element, ensuring that distinctive flavour and golden colour.

 Click the "Keep Calm and Eat Shortbread" poster for recipe variations for three different traditional shortbread textures, gritty, fine, and melting, as well as additions for classic shortbread variations for: